Find Grad Schools

 8 Yearly Graduations

 University of Maryland - College Park comes in at #9 on our list of the most popular colleges offering master's degrees in astronomy.
-Roughly 40,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+The average in-state tuition for full-time undergraduates is $9,695 per year, while in-state graduate students, on average, pay $16,238 per year.
 During the most recent year for which we have data, 8 people received their master's degree in astronomy from UMCP.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 38% were women.

 8 Yearly Graduations

 Ohio State University - Main Campus comes in at #9 on our list of the most popular colleges offering master's degrees in astronomy.
-Each year, around 61,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
 During the most recent year for which we have data, 8 people received their master's degree in astronomy from Ohio State.
-About 38% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #11